 Courses Recently Taught

 Climate change is the defining environmental issue for our time, permeating conversations about economics, human rights and international relations.
 In order to engage in these conversations, it is critical to have a solid understanding of Earth’s climate system and how humans are altering it.
-We will begin by examining the natural state of Earth’s climate system and the factors that have caused past climate variability.
-We will investigate how humans have altered the climate system as well as some of the most significant impacts of anthropogenic warming.
-We will end with a discussion of some proposed science-based approaches to mitigating climate change.
+We begin by examining the natural state of Earth’s climate system and the factors that have caused past climate variability.
+We investigate how humans have altered the climate system as well as some of the most significant impacts of anthropogenic warming.
+We end with a discussion of some proposed science-based approaches to mitigating climate change.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 This counts toward the living systems requirement for the major.
-Prerequisite: ENVS 112 and 220 or MATH 258, or permission of the instructor.
+Prerequisite: ENVS 112 and either ENVS 220 or MATH 258.
 Offered every other year.